jim-easterbrook/Photini/src/doc/manual/flickr.rst

 You can see what changed with the image's context menu ``View changes``.
 In this case Flickr has set its location city to "Chateau-Gontier" whereas I had set it to "Château-Gontier".
-I chose to ignore this suggestion.
+I chose to ignore this new metadata value.

 Synchronising Flickr metadata to local
 --------------------------------------